 - 10 Pastured Eggs from Free Roaming Chickens

-- 2 Cups of Asparagus Cut in 1 Inch Pieces
+- 2 c Asparagus cut in 1 Inch pieces

-- 1 Cup of Potato Hash Sweet potato hash works great too!
+- 1 c Potato Hash Sweet potato hash works great too!

 - Pinch of Sea Salt and Black Pepper